 The canals are the major attraction of the area and the best way to move around the Spreewald.
-Book a tour on one the many guided boat tours that slowly glide along the canals by punting, similar to Venice or Cambridge.
-Relax as your guide does the hard work and absorb information about your surroundings.
+Book a tour on one of the many guided boat tours that slowly glide along the canals by punting, similar to Venice or Cambridge.
+Relax as your guide does the hard work while you absorb information about your surroundings.

 While there are tours in almost every town, your best chance of finding an English-speaking boat is in Lübben or Lübbenau.
 Book a place on a public tour for 10 euro per person or bring some friends and rent the whole boat.

-If you prefer to move yourself along the canals, there are boat rentals of row boats, kayaks and canoes (oddly called kanadier).
+If you prefer to move along the canals yourself, there are boat rentals of rowboats, kayaks, and canoes (oddly called kanadier).

-Your boat rental comes with a laminated map of routes determined by length (in 1, 2, and 3 hour increments) and costs about 12 euros for 2 hour.
+Your boat rental comes with a laminated map of routes determined by length (in 1, 2, and 3-hour increments) and costs about 12 euros for 2 hours.

 And your journey can take much longer depending on your energy.
 It's a canal, not a river, so all motion is your own.